RinHizakura/kmemsnoop/README.md

 On specific processor, hardware breakpoint registers are supported to monitor memory access or instruction execution in hardware manner.
-The great advantage of using these is that it causes little overhead compared to the normal execution.
+The great advantage of using these is that it causes little overhead on trace.

-With the `kmemsnoop` tool, you can easily install a hardware breakpoint/watchpoint in Linux kernel, as long as it is supported for your platform.
+With the `kmemsnoop`, you can easily install a hardware breakpoint/watchpoint in Linux kernel, as long as it is supported for your platform.
 This enable to trace/debug the running Linux kernel without KGDB or hardware debugger.